-"We've also got programmes to vaccinate young girls for the human papillomavirus (HPV, which is a cause of cervical, vagi-nal, vulvar, penile, anal, and head and neck cancers in kidney trans-plant recipients), though now we've discovered that the males need to be vaccinated as well to need to be vaccinated as well to
+"We've also got programmes to vaccinate young girls for the human papillomavirus (HPV, which is a cause of cervical, vaginal, vulvar, penile, anal, and head and neck cancers in kidney transplant recipients), though now we've discovered that the males need to be vaccinated as well to stop the spread.

 "However, it costs time and money to screen kids for urinary abnormalities, so we only do it when the child is about to enter university or get a scholarship.

-"But if you leave school after Form Five or Six, then you are not screened until you get to the employment phase or are obtain-ing health insurance," says Prof Emeritus Kong. neritus Kong.
+"But if you leave school after Form Five or Six, then you are not screened until you get to the employment phase or are obtaining health insurance," says Prof Emeritus Kong.